dtimofeev/Sanitizer/README.md

 # Aliases

 Aliases allow for a single definition of commonly used sanitization rules.
-They can be defined via `SS::createAlias(string $name, SanitizerSchema  $schema)` and used as normal schema rules `SS::alias($name)` everywhere, no matter the depth.
+They can be defined via `SS::createAlias(string $name, SanitizerSchema $schema, bool $persistent = true)` and used as normal schema rules `SS::alias($name)` everywhere, no matter the depth.
+The `$persistent` parameter indicates if the alias should be preserved after first full validation (single call of `Sanitizer::process(...)`).

 Because of the schemas nature these are also more memory efficient than defining a separate schemas.

 ##### Example:
 ```php